 - At age 65, you can take the money out for other purposes and it receives the same tax treatment as an IRA.

 - Alternatively, there is an additional upside for all those receipt hoarders.
-Let’s say over the life of your HSA you incurred $50,000 in medical expenses.
+Let’s say over the life of your HSA you incurred exactly $50,000 in medical expenses.
 You paid those expenses with other funds and let your HSA balance build.
-Then, in retirement, you decide to buy a boat.
+Then, in retirement, you decide to buy a boat for exactly $50,000.
 Because you saved all your medical receipts, you can reimburse yourself out of the HSA tax-free and use the funds for anything.

 - There are going to be medical expenses.
 According to Fidelity, it is estimated that the average couple will need $280,000 in today’s dollars for medical expenses in retirement, excluding long-term care.
 That’s a lot of opportunities to use your HSA tax-free.